hhzl/LearnWords2/README.md

 ## Aim

 The aim of the project is twofold
 1. Provide a JavaScript library called ``LW.js`` which maintains and uses a collection of vocabulary questions in a database.
 "Database" means here JSON data to be kept in the localStorage.
+A simple demo GUI is provided which illustrates how  ``LW.js`` is to be set up and used.
 2. Provide data conversion and report functions for lists of words to learn (the JSON files).
 This includes the conversion to the [Anki](https://apps.ankiweb.net/) file format.

-It also provides a simple demo GUI.

 ## What does the library ``LW.js`` implement?
+The library offers a learning session which means that a certain number of questions is asked.
+The number is specified by a setting value.
+There are questions in the database which have never been asked, questions which are to be _learned_ and questions which are to be reviewed.

-The library offers a learning session.
-Within that session a vocabulary question is  picked at random and then depending on the answer a new date is noted for the question to be asked again.
+A vocabulary question for review is  picked at random and then depending on the answer a new date is noted for the question to be asked again.
 The time interval increases if the question has been answered correctly.
 To do this a step (or level) value is maintained for each question to determine the time period after which the question might be asked again.

 This is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 ![Leitner system](docs/230px-Leitner_system_alternative.svg.png)